AdejuwonF/coms-4160-shader-pipeline-private/README.md

 ### `snap_to_sphere.tes`

-Move your model-view-projection operations from the vertex shader (e.g., `model_view_projection.vs`) to the tessellation evaluation shader.
-In addition, snap the vertices of each shape to the unit sphere before applying these transformations.
-This gives your shapes a round appearance if you run `./shaderpipeline ../data/test-04.json`:
+Move your model-view-projection operations from the vertex shader (e.g., `model_view_projection.vs`) to the tessellation evaluation shader, but this time, *snap the vertices of each shape to the unit sphere before applying these transformations* (hint: you can do this by dividing any point by its norm).
+This gives your shapes a round appearance if you run
+`./shaderpipeline ../data/test-04.json`:

 ![](images/test-04.gif)

+We will now try to make the image more realistic.
+These functions implement the Blinn-Phong shading model formula that you already used in the ray tracing assignment, and add a rotating (sun) light.

 ### `blinn_phong.glsl`

 ### `lit.fs`

-Running `./shaderpipeline ../data/test-05.json` adds light to the scene and we see a smooth appearance with specular highlights:
+Running `./shaderpipeline ../data/test-05.json` now adds light to the scene and we see a smooth appearance with specular highlights:

 ![](images/test-05.gif)

+We will now add *procedural* detail in the scene's objects (see *Procedural shading* section above).

 ### `random_direction.glsl`